joomcode/create-locator/README.md

   ···
 }>;

-// MainPage is located in the locator tree along a fixed path "rootLocator.mainPage" const locator = createLocator(rootLocator.mainPage());
+// MainPage is located in the locator tree along a fixed path `rootLocator.mainPage` const locator = createLocator(rootLocator.mainPage());

 // MainPage is a static component without properties